Skip to main content

 Introduction to Dutch residence permits

-The residence permit is a plastic card the size of a credit card.
-This card serves as proof of your identity, nationality and lawful residence in the Netherlands.
+If you are a non EU/EER citizen and your stay in the Netherlands will be longer than 90 days, you will probably need a residence permit.
+The residence permit is a plastic card the size of a credit card and serves as proof of your lawful residence in the Netherlands.
+The full rights you receive depend on the residence permit’s purpose of stay.

 Each residence permit is given for a specific ‘purpose of stay’, which dictates the rights attached to the residence permit.